Stremio/stremio-beamup/README.md

     3. Once the zone is added, locate and note down the Zone ID.
 Add this to a `cloudflare_zone_id` file in the `creds/` directory.
     4. Create an API Token within CloudFlare with the permission of DNS:Edit for the zone you just created.
 Save this token to a `cloudflare_token` file in the `creds/` directory.

-10. Initialize Terraform and apply configurations:
+10. Setup Terraform and apply configurations:
     - Setup CherryServers Providers for Terraform
 Since the [CherryServers provider](https://github.com/hashicorp/terraform-provider-cherryservers) is not being actively updated, it is not available on the Terraform Registry.
 You'll need to install it manually by following these steps:
         - **Download CherryServers Provider**: Navigate to the [CherryServers Download Page](http://downloads.cherryservers.com/other/terraform/) and download the file named `terraform-provider-cherryservers`.